ThePrimeagen/fem-jsperf/lessons/01-introduction/A-intro.md

 ### What this course is about
 This course is as much a "performance" course as its a javascript fundamentals.
-If you stick through the whole course you will learn a ton about _HOW_ javascript works
+If you stick through the whole course you will learn a about _how_ javascript works

 * These are transferrable skills.
 Any other GC based language will have similar concepts